Shares its name with a Japanese "spider demon"!

 Joro Spider Facts

-Here are a few fun facts about the Joro spider:
+Here are a few facts about the Joro spider:

-- Despite being venomous, the spider only poses a threat to humans who are allergic to them.
+- Despite being venomous, this spider only poses a threat to humans who are allergic to them.
 Their bite is relatively harmless.

-- While these spiders can look rather intimidating, they tend to go after the most cumbersome pests like mosquitos and stink bugs.
+- While these spiders can look intimidating, they only eat insects such as mosquitos and stink bugs.

 - The largest variations of this species can grow to be up to four inches wide.

 The Joro spider is a quite colorful species.
 Even though males are often the colorful ones in the animal kingdom, the same is not true of this spider.
-Males tend to have a brown and plain body.
-Females, on the other hand, have asymmetrical patterns along their abdomen in black, red, and yellow, complemented by the bands of blue and yellow along the legs.
+Males tend to have brown and plain bodies.
+Females, on the other hand, have asymmetrical patterns along their abdomens in black, red, and yellow, complemented by bands of blue and yellow along the legs.

 The males and females are relatively close in size as well, though the females are the larger ones.
-While males range from 0.7 to 1 cm, the females typically are more than twice this size at 1.7 to 2.5cm instead.
-The largest Joro spiders can get even bigger, measuring three to four inches in diameter in Georgia.
+While males range from 0.7 to 1 cm (0.27-0.39 in), the females typically are more than twice this size at 1.7 to 2.5 cm (0.67-1 in) instead.
+The largest Joro spiders can get even bigger, measuring 7.6-10.16 cm (three to four inches) in diameter in Georgia.
 However, its only defense is its ability to bite, which is not life-threatening.

-Since 2013, the spider has become an invasive species in the United States, primarily living in Georgia and the western-most areas of South Carolina.
-They don’t seem to have an adverse impact on the local ecosystem just yet, but the warm and humid environment is perfect for the arachnid to thrive.
-They consume some of the less beloved species of insects (like the mosquito), and experts believe that they soon will be naturalized to the area.
+Since 2013, the spider has become an invasive species in the United States, primarily present in Georgia and the westernmost areas of South Carolina.
+They are likely to spread further to the East Coast.
+They don’t seem to have an adverse impact on the local ecosystems just yet, but the warm and humid environments are perfect for the arachnid to thrive.
+They consume some of the less beloved species of insects (such as the mosquito), and experts believe that they soon will be naturalized to the area.

 The diet of a Joro spider is relatively helpful to the people around it.
 They are carnivorous, requiring the protein and other nutrients of insects to keep them healthy.
-Not much is known about how much they need to eat a day, but the fact that they go after common pests tends to make the public a little more welcoming to them.
+Not much is known about the quantities they need to eat a day, but the fact that they go after common pests tends to make the public a little more welcoming to them.

-Some birds go after Joro spiders, but there is no particular bird species that prefers them.
+Some birds go after Joro spiders, but there are no particular bird species that prefer them.
 While they may be eaten by other animals that eat insects and spiders, they don’t have a specific predator that seeks them out.
+Perhaps because they are an invasive species, there seems to be no natural threat to Joro spiders right now, so they have managed to spread rapidly.

 Reproduction, Babies, and Lifespan